World premiere on Mount Stanserhorn

 A new cable car system lets guests enjoy fresh air and great views around Mount Stanserhorn.
 The double-decker cable car has an open upper deck.

 Riding to the top of the 1,900-meter Mount Stanserhorn with the wind in your hair, the blue sky above you and a fantastic 360° panorama: that was the concept of the new cable car to replace the one from Kälti to Stanserhorn.
 A crazy idea?
 Maybe, but today we can see that it was a thoroughly viable one.
 The so-called “CabriO” cable car is the world’s first cable car with a roofless upper deck.
 The comfortable double-decker is the very latest in cable car technology.
-The lower level (with nearly wall-to-wall windows) has space for 60 people.
-From there, an elegant staircase leads up to the sun deck, which has room for about 30 people.
+The lower level (with windows going almost from wall-to-wall) has space for 60 people.
+From there, an elegant staircase leads up to the sun deck, which offers room for about 30 people.
 The guests can enjoy 360° panoramic views as well as the fresh mountain air.
-The car moves on two side-mounted support cables – a technological innovation of Garaventa AG, a central Swiss cable car company.
+The car moves on two side-mounted support cables – a technological innovation of Garaventa AG, a Swiss cable car company based in central Switzerland.

 The ride up to Stanserhorn is also a journey through local history.
-One witness is the old-timer funicular from Stans to Kälti.
-When it opened in 1893, it broke the record for the world’s longest funicular.
+One witness is the old-time funicular from Stans to Kälti.
+When it opened in 1893, it broke the world record for the longest funicular.
 Indeed, pioneers have enjoyed an affinity with Stanserhorn for some 120 years.
-And while historical gems like the old-timer funicular will remain at Stanserhorn, the new CabriO will bring the mountain a fresh breath of air.
+And while historical gems like the old-time funicular will remain at Stanserhorn, the new CabriO will bring to the mountain a breath of fresh air.

 The new CabriO cable car in figures: